Nediusman/boo-/README.md

 1. moo_decrypt.c
 ----------------
 - Decrypts a file that was encrypted using the MOO XOR encryption scheme.
-- Compile: gcc moo_decrypt.c -o moo_decrypt
+- Compile: gcc boo_decrypt.c -o moo_decrypt
-- Usage: ./moo_decrypt encrypted_file output_file
+- Usage: ./boo_decrypt encrypted_file output_file

-2. moo_detect.c
+2. boo_detect.c
 ---------------
 - Detects files likely encrypted by the MOO algorithm and moves them to a quarantine folder.
-- Compile: gcc moo_detect.c -o moo_detect
+- Compile: gcc boo_detect.c -o boo_detect
-- Usage: ./moo_detect file_to_check quarantine_folder
+- Usage: ./boo_detect file_to_check quarantine_folder

 Instructions:
 -------------
 1. Compile the programs using gcc as shown above.
-2. Use `moo_detect` to find and isolate suspicious files.
+2. Use `boo_detect` to find and isolate suspicious files.
-3. Use `moo_decrypt` to recover original contents from encrypted files.
+3. Use `boo_decrypt` to recover original contents from encrypted files.